 As you can see, Power Pivot is at the heart of everything.
 Power Query is the brother that sources (grabs), mashes (shapes) and organizes the data.
 Once Power Pivot has analyzed the data and performed all necessary calculations, it is then visualized using excel charts / graphs, Power View, Power Map or the PowerBI.com platform.
 For this post, we’ll focus on Power Pivot… the engine of the Ferrari.

 What you need (and what it will cost)…

 This is often the BIG question most people ask when they see the fantastic things that Microsoft Power BI has developed.
 This might surprise you (especially if you’ve ever bought anything from Microsoft before), but most of the fantastic tools available through the Power BI Services offering is absolutely FREE!!!
-There are various configurations with Power BI (which is dependent on your organisation’s needs and requirements), but only in the case where you want the Rolls Royce of Power BI – where you have to pay a fee to be a Power BI Pro user (by the way, it’s still very cheap).
+There are various configurations with Power BI (which is dependent on your organization’s needs and requirements).
+Only in the case where you want the Rolls Royce of Power BI is where you have to pay a fee to be a Power BI Pro user (by the way, it’s still very cheap).
 But for most people, even for small businesses, the free version will do everything you want and more.
 So what do you need?